nathancarter/weblurch/README.md

 ### `app` folder

 The actual web app that this project defines gets built into this folder.
-Its main page is [index.html](app/index.html), but as of this writing, things are still very early in the development process, and thus the app doesn't do anything yet.
-It's just a placeholder file into which working code and a UI will be added later.
+Its main page is [index.html](app/index.html).

-When that app becomes more than just a placeholder, it will be moved to the `gh-pages` branch, and made available for use online, served from GitHub.
+That file also appears in the the `gh-pages` branch, and is therefore available for use online, served from GitHub.
+The link in [the Getting Started section](#getting-started) leads to the live version.
-The link above will be updated at that time.

 ### `src` folder